NiallNiall/website/content/experiments/pjsrobots4.md

 paperscripts:
 - experiments/probo-wobbly
 ---
-Version 4 of some autonomous drawing robots made in paperJS
+Here's my favorite of many iterations of autonomous drawing robots.
+The points should never touch.

+Just sit back and watch them draw